microsoft/BuildTourHack/stories/4/499_Troubleshooting.md

 ![](images/troubleshooting-fileshare.png)
 5. Open the properties again, re-enable **File and Printer Sharing for Windows** and hit OK
 6. You should now be able to share drives with Docker

+## Case sensitivity

+If you're using Windows to follow along, it's important to note that we're using Linux containers on Docker.
+This means that if you have a mismatch between file/folder names, you may encounter errors when building or running containers because Linux uses a case-sensitive file system.

+For example, this could happen if you named your folder `ordersApi`, which by default will produce a dll with the path `ordersApi/bin/Release/netcoreapp1.1/publish/ordersApi.dll`.
+When the supplied `Dockerfile` is executed inside `ordersApi`, everything looks great!
+But when you run the container, it will fail because the `ENTRYPOINT` is specified to look for `ordersapi.dll`